brunch/brunch.github.io/app/assets/_docs/plugins.md

 ### Method: `lint(file): Promise(ok, Error)`

-When any file is added or changed, start the pipeline.
 Check whether the file is correct.

 ### Method: `compile(file): File`

-Compile a source file into js/css.
+Compile a source file into JS or CSS.

-CSS compilers can optionally produce the result with the `exports` key, which should be a String containing JavaScript code (with `module.exports`), that will be added into the bundle if the project code `require`s a stylesheet.
+CSS compilers can optionally produce the result with the `exports` key, which should be a string of JavaScript code (with `module.exports`), that will be added into the bundle if the project code `require`s a stylesheet.

 ### Method: `compileStatic(file): File`